chris-wood/draft-wood-cfrg-threshold-secret-sharing/draft-wood-cfrg-threshold-secret-sharing.md

 - Verify(share): Output 1 if `share` is valid and 0 otherwise, where `share` is a byte string output from Share or RandomShare.
-- ShareCommitment(share): Outputs a byte-string `commitment` corresponding to the share, where `share` is a byte string output from Share or RandomShare.
+- ShareParts(share): Outputs two byte-strings, one corresponding to the encoded share and another corresponding to the encoded share `commitment`.

 The rest of this section describes the different secret sharing variants.